Heritage FAQs

 What advice or assistance is available?

-Our Planning Services team can answer any queries relating to the Municipal Heritage Inventory or Heritage List.
+Our Planning Services team can answer any queries relating to the Local Heritage Survey or Heritage List.

 Publications from the Department of Planning, Lands and Heritage websiteopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window have been used as the source for some of the above information.
 Additional details and other general and technical information can be downloaded from this site.